sezanzeb/input-remapper/README.md

 sudo systemctl restart key-mapper
 ```

-If it doesn't seem to install correctly, you can also try `sudo python3 setup.py install`,
+If it doesn't seem to install, you can also try `sudo python3 setup.py install`
-but with this it will be hard to uninstall.

 ## Screenshots